Spectrum Phone Plans Explained: Best Options for Older Adults

 How Spectrum compares to other carriers

-Price matters when you're choosing a carrier.
+Price is usually what tips the decision.
 Here's how Spectrum stacks up.

 Spectrum vs Verizon and AT&T